open-cluster-management/insights-chart/README.md

 <!-- Copyright Contributors to the Open Cluster Management project -->

+> This repository has been deprecated in ACM 2.7.z and later.
+It has been moved to <https://github.com/stolostron/multiclusterhub-operator> as a sub-package `pkg/templates/charts/toggle/insights`.

 # insights-chart
 [Open Cluster Management](https://open-cluster-management.io/) - Helm chart for the insights component.